daviii-lopes/VimSurf/README.md

 # VimSurf
-A extensão "Vim Navigator" para Firefox permite navegar por páginas usando as teclas de navegação do Vim.
-Use "hjkl" para mover o cursor e "f" para abrir links.
-Navegue mais rápido e eficientemente.
+The "Vim Navigator" extension allows you to navigate pages using Vim's navigation keys.
+Use "hjkl" to move the cursor and "f" to open links.
+Navigate faster and more efficiently.